Table of contents

 List of Best Free AI Tools for Students in 2025

-The tools below are the most reliable free options for students this year.
-Each one supports a different academic need, from writing and coding to presentations and research.
+The tools below are the most reliable free options for students in 2025.
+Each one supports a unique academic task, from research and writing to coding, presentations, and creative projects.

 1. ChatGPT: All-Round Study Assistant